telemmo/telemmo/README.md

 ### Translations

-We've added internacionalization to the game.
-If you want to help us translate to a language we don't have yet just go to this spreadsheet [Spreadsheet Link (TO BE DONE)](#)
+We've added internationalization to the game.
+If you want to help us translate to a language we are preparing a Transifex project.

 ### Bug report